Because the United States is such a large country, there are plenty of things to see and do.

 Stonehenge is an ancient site made of stones, but the public art installation near Alliance, Nebraska, was built in 1987 using old cars.
 The cars are painted gray to make them look as close to stones as possible.

 Carhenge is an impressive sight to see a scale recreation of Stonehenge.
 Some of the cars are stuck in the ground while others are placed on the top.
+Be sure to read the information plaque located on the site to learn more about Carhenge and the motivation behind it.

 Address: 2151 Co Rd 59, Alliance, NE 69301

 A bathroom break at the World’s Most Scenic Urinal is one that you don’t want to rush.
-When you pull into the Hotel Kona parking lot, the pink hotel design might seem like the weirdest thing about the building but wait till you go inside to use the public bathroom.
+When you pull into the Hotel Kona parking lot, the pink hotel design might seem like the weirdest thing about the building but wait until you go inside to use the public bathroom.

 If you didn’t know, men use the restroom standing up.
 But instead of facing a dirty bathroom wall, a window is cut out directly in front of the urinal to see beautiful views of the big island – lush vegetation extending out to the coast.